 The network engineering apprenticeship is an opportunity to gain certification from Microsoft and CompTIA.
 You will be working on operating systems, networks, and software and hardware development.
 Through the program, you will develop proficiency in handling network-related concerns having to do with the Internet.

-New Apprenticeship Tech Apprenticeship Program
+New Apprenticeship Program

 The programs at New Apprenticeship are focused on digital marketing, information technology, and data analytics.
 As this is an apprenticeship, you are expected to commit about 10 to 15 hours a week for education on top of your full-time job.

-How to Get an Apprenticeship for Veterans
+How to Prepare for an Apprenticeship for Veterans

-There are several channels that will help you secure a veterans apprenticeship.
-There are listings on both the Department of Veterans Affairs and the Department of Labor official websites.
-Aside from the government sites, there are bootcamps, internships, trade schools, and vocational schools that offer information on education for veterans.
+There are several channels that will help you prepare for a veteran apprenticeship, which you can find by checking the listings on the VA and US Department of Labor official websites.
+To get yourself ready for a VA apprenticeship program, there are bootcamps, internships, trade schools, and vocational schools that offer education on the relevant subjects.

-Coding bootcamps often accept GI Bill benefits as payment for its programs.
+Coding bootcamps often accept GI Bill benefits as payment for their programs.
 Veterans might find the curriculum of a bootcamp program more focused and convenient than that of a traditional university.
 At bootcamps, veterans interested in tech can secure apprenticeships from partner companies.

-Is a Veterans Apprenticeship Worth It?
+Is a Veteran Apprenticeship Worth It?

 Apprenticeships for Veterans FAQ